SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 ## Standard

-If CSPs offer public IP addresses to projects, they **MUST** provide a provider network to every project to allocate public addresses.
+### External Addresses

+We define an _external_ address as an IPv4 or IPv6 address that is accessible to a user of the SCS-compliant OpenStack API.
+For public clouds, external addresses **MUST** be either IPv4 public addresses or IPv6 global unicast addresses (GUA).

+The CSP **MUST** offer allocation of external IPv6 addresses to user projects.
+The CSP **SHOULD** offer allocation of external IPv4 addresses to user projects.

+### Standard Provider Network

+The CSP **MUST** provide every user project with a provider network that can route any external addresses that are allocated to the project.
+For external addresses from pool-allocated subnets, this requires support for dynamic routing.
-This provider network will in the following be referred to as the _standard provider network_.
+This provider network will in the following will be referred to as the _standard provider network_.

+The standard provider network **MUST** have the `is_default` flag set to `True`, and it **MUST** be the only provider network in the project with `is_default` set to `True`.
 To avoid ambiguity, the standard provider network **SHOULD** be the only provider network available to projects by default.

 The standard provider network **MUST** be an external network, allowing it to be used as external gateway by virtual routers.
-The standard provider network **MUST** have the `is_default` flag set to True, and it **MUST** be the only network to do so.
-The standard provider network **MAY** be a shared network, allowing direct attachment of virtual servers.
+It **MAY** also be a shared network, allowing direct attachment of virtual servers.
-If the standard provider network is a shared network, it **MUST** enable port security to prevent projects from interfering with each other.
+If the standard provider network is a shared network, then it **MUST** be configured allocate external addresses for directly attached servers and ports, and it **MUST** enable port security to prevent projects from interfering with each other.

+### IPv6 Allocation

-If CSPs offer public IP addresses at all, they **MUST** provide a shared subnet pool for the allocation of at least one public /64 IPv6 prefix per project.
+The CSP **MUST** provide a shared subnet pool for the allocation of at least one /64 prefix for external IPv6 addresses per project.
-This subnet pool **MUST** have the `is_default` flag set to True, and it **MUST** be the only IPv6 subnet pool to do so.
+This subnet pool **MUST** have the `is_default` flag set to `True`, and it **MUST** be the only shared IPv6 subnet pool in the project with `is_default` set to `True`.

-If CSPs offer public IP addresses, they **SHOULD** also offer public IPv4 addresses.
+### IPv4 Allocation

-If they do offer public IPv4 addresses, they **MUST** provide at least one public Floating IP per project, but **MAY** also provide a shared subnet pool for the allocation of public IPv4 prefixes to project networks.
+If the CSP offers external IPv4 addresses, they **MUST** provide at least one external Floating IP per project that can be allocated from the standard provider network.
+The CSP **MAY** also provide a shared subnet pool for the allocation of prefixes for external IPv4 addresses to project networks.
-If CSPs offer a subnet pool for the allocation of public IPv4 prefixes, it **MUST** have the `is_default` flag set to True, and it **MUST** be the only IPv4 subnet pool to do so.
+If such a subnet pool is provided, it **MUST** have the `is_default` flag set to `True`, and it **MUST** be the only shared IPv4 subnet pool in the project with `is_default` set to `True`.

-CSPs **MUST** externally route any public IP addresses allocated from subnets of the standard provider network.
-CSPs **MUST** provide dynamic routing for all project-allocated public IP-prefixes via the standard provider network.
+### RBAC Restrictions

 By default, users **SHOULD** be prohibited by policy from creating Networking RBAC rules, to prevent the creation of faux provider networks.
 The necessary policy change to implement this restriction for the Neutron API can be found in the Networking RBAC documentation [^rbac].